mrisher/smtp-sts/mta-sts.md

 Web PKI is the mechanism used for policy authentication.
 In this mechanism, the sender fetches a HTTPS resource (policy) from a host at `policy._smtp_sts` in the Policy Domain.
-The policy is served from a "well known" URI - https://policy._smtp_sts.example.com/current.
-To consider the policy as valid, the "policy_id" field in the policy MUST match the "id" field in the DNS TXT record under `_smtp_sts`.
+The policy is served from a `well known` URI - https://policy._smtp_sts.example.com/current.
+To consider the policy as valid, the `policy_id` field in the policy MUST match the `id` field in the DNS TXT record under `_smtp_sts`.

 When fetching a new policy or updating a policy, the new policy MUST be